-Each year, the Holocaust Studies Program at UT Dallas invites eminent scholars and prominent figures in the field of Holocaust Studies to participate in the Burton C. Einspruch Holocaust Lecture Series.
+Each year, the Ackerman Center for Holocaust Studies at UT Dallas invites eminent scholars and prominent figures in the field of Holocaust Studies to present the Burton C. Einspruch Holocaust Lecture Series.
 Open to the public, this forum encourages both students and general audiences to gain insight into some of the ground-breaking research in the field, promoting a much-needed exchange of ideas revolving around the Shoah.

 The below information is for the Einspruch Lecture Series that have occurred from 2013 – present.
 The video of the lectures, when available, can be viewed by clicking on the lecture titles.